 Lakehead University (Orillia Campus) - The Orillia campus of Lakehead University offers a range of programs including anthropology, business, criminology, education, English, environmental sustainability, geography, media studies, and social work.
 The campus also offers a unique interdisciplinary studies option, which combines the arts and sciences, as well as programs in business, education, and social work.

-Progressive Training College of Business and Health (Bracebridge Campus) - The Bracebridge campus offers a variety of programs and services including diploma programs in Business; Office Administration and Health Care; computer training courses; helps with job placement services; and essential skills training.
+Progressive Training College of Business and Health (Barrie Campus) - The Barrie campus offers a variety of programs and services including diploma programs in Business; Office Administration and Health Care; computer training courses; helps with job placement services; and essential skills training.

 Collège Boréal - The Barrie access center provides a wide range of post-secondary training and employability services in French.